czett/go2klo/README.md

 ## 🚧 Future Features

 - Gamified user badges (e.g., *Bathroom Barista*, *Royal Flush Guru*).
 - Integration with social platforms for toilet-check-in bragging rights.
+- Hosting, so you can use it

 ## 🤔 Why go2klo?